You don’t have to look very far to see how limiting beliefs can hold you back from living the life of your dreams.

 3. Find the Evidence: Is the Belief True?

-As you get to know your self-imposed belief, ask yourself if it is really true.
-When looking for evidence, encourage yourself to think flexibly.
-We often hold on tightly to our beliefs because they feel so real.
+As you get to know your belief, ask yourself if it is really true.
+When looking for evidence, encourage yourself to think flexibly and with curiosity.
+We often hold on tightly to our limiting beliefs because they feel so real.
 Ideally, you want to explore all the data with an open mind.

 4. Test the Assumptions